 The class began at a picnic table with some basic safety considerations, then moved on to a quick lecture on the different types of kayaks, paddles and how to hold them, and how to combine a kayak and a paddle to start having fun.
 Pretty quickly we moved to the water, where everyone learned how to get into a kayak (one of the hardest lessons to learn!).

 Once everyone was safely launched, instructor Jeff Brent started demonstrating how to efficiently move a kayak forward in the direction you wanted to go.
 From there, it was on to how to turn a kayak easily, and how to move it sidewise when you need to.
 Basic stuff, but all necessary if you are going to really enjoy kayaking on all but the most basic level.
-I tagged along, intending to just observe and take photos, but I managed to learn some stuff myself along the way.

 Rather than sticking to a fixed curriculum, Jeff went with the flow, using "teaching moments" whenever they happened.
 Dave was trying a sculling stroke, ran his paddle blade too close to the side of his kayak and suddenly found himself in the water.
 (Several others in the class had "almost" moments, and I came close to dumping a couple of times myself.)